nikhilkalhan92/bbc-/airquality/README.md

 ## What we're looking for

-We're looking for a logical approach to the work, some creativity, beautiful code and a nice output.
+Ideally, we're looking for a logical approach to the work, some creativity, beautiful code and a nice output, but we are not expecting a finished product by a long chalk.

 Don't spend too long on it.
-4-8 hours should be enough.
+Try and cap it at 4 hours.

+This really is an opportunity for us to see how you think, how you organise yourself, how you express yourself.
+Have fun!

 ## Help